Rail induced interference from power lines

 Examining the Simulation Results

-With the geometric reduction complete the numerical solver is ready for input.
-The following section examines the results of changing various inputs to the numerical and discusses the magnitude of the effect relative to other inputs.
+With the geometric reduction complete, the numerical solver is ready for input.
+The following section examines the results of changing various inputs to the numerical model and discusses the magnitude of the effect relative to other inputs.

-There are three common phase conductor geometries used when power lines are installed, the wye configuration, a horizontal line configuration, and a vertical stack configuration.
-Figure XX shows these tower types.
+There are three common phase conductor geometries used when power lines are installed: the wye configuration, a horizontal line configuration, and a vertical stack configuration.
+Figure 3 shows these tower types.
 The wye configuration refers to the geometric layout of the phase conductors and not the electric wye configuration also used in power transmission.

-This is important because this directly effects the amount of induced voltage the rails can experience.
-Figures 1 – 3 demonstrate the difference seen in these three common layouts.
+This is important because this directly affects the amount of induced voltage the railroads can experience.
+Figures 4 – 6 demonstrate the differences seen in these three common layouts.
 The vertical stack configuration helps reduce some of the effects of induction and therefore a lower induced voltage is seen.
 For this example both the transmission lines are running at a normal status providing a planned current of 800A.
 The phase conductor currents are assumed to be balanced and the soil conductivity is 0.01 σ.

 Another common contributor to induced voltage is current imbalance in the transmission line.
 This happens when the current in each phase conductor drifts apart.
 Ideally they would all be the same current but often this is impossible to achieve especially for distribution lines because they feed many different commercial devices directly.

 Lastly the conductivity of soil is important.
 Ballast is used to help achieve a proper ground conductivity for signaling purposes and it is important to know that the conductivity selected or that inherently exists is compatible with the overhead power lines.
-Figures 7 – 9 show how .001 σ, 0.01 σ, and 0.1 σ effect induction on the rail circuit.
+Figures 10 – 12 show how .001 σ, 0.01 σ, and 0.1 σ effect induction on the railroad circuit.
 For this example the transmission lines are running at a normal status providing a planned current of 800A.
 The phase conductor currents are assumed to be balanced and the tower geometry has the phase conductors in a vertical stack configuration.

 Another key factor in the magnitude of induced voltage is the conductor layout.
 Using a vertical stack in place of a horizontal line configuration can serve to reduce the voltage seen at the rails by almost a factor of 3.
 This is observable in the commonplace use of vertically stacked phase conductors for three phase high voltage transmission lines.
 The vertical stack configuration is not always used and can be important when considering the construction of a new transmission line set.